Meteorological history of Hurricane Dorian: Records

 Dorian broke numerous intensity records after it reached its peak intensity.
-Dorian is tied with the 1935 Labor Day hurricane, Gilbert, and Wilma for the second-highest wind speed of an Atlantic hurricane at 160 kn, just below Allen's record wind speed of 165 kn.
+Dorian is tied with the 1935 Labor Day hurricane, Gilbert, Wilma and Melissa for the second-highest wind speed of an Atlantic hurricane at 160 kn, just below Allen's record wind speed of 165 kn.
 This intensity made Dorian the strongest hurricane outside of the tropics.
 The cyclone's 160 kn landfall on Abaco Island was the strongest on record for The Bahamas.
 Dorian was the second Category 5 hurricane to make landfall on the Abaco Islands on record, the other having occurred in 1932.
 Additionally, Dorian is tied with the 1935 Labor Day hurricane for the highest sustained winds at landfall in an Atlantic hurricane.
 With Dorian, 2019 became the fourth consecutive year to produce at least one Category 5 hurricane.

 Dorian's slow forward motion near The Bahamas also set several records.
 During one 24-hour period, Dorian moved slower than any other major hurricane since Hurricane Betsy in 1965.
 The storm also impacted a single land area as a Category 5 hurricane for the longest duration recorded in the Atlantic basin, with portions of Dorian's eyewall striking Great Abaco Island and Grand Bahama for about 22 hours.